Multiple Sclerosis: Alternative Treatments

 - Vitamin B12 has been proposed as a key substance that should be injected (intravenously or intramuscularly) in very large doses.

 - Magnesium supplements are believed to reduce spasticity.
-But this theory has never been proved.

 - Melatonin is a hormone that is produced by a small gland (pineal gland) in the brain.
 One theory suggests that MS may be associated with dysfunction of the pineal gland and lower-than-normal levels of melatonin, which may disrupt the immune system.
 It has been proposed that higher melatonin levels (obtained by taking melatonin supplements) may protect against MS relapses.
-But his theory has never been proved.

 There is no evidence to show that any of these diets or supplements have any benefit in the treatment of MS. A healthful, balanced diet will provide all the nutrients you need in most cases.
 Good nutrition may also help you feel better and benefit your overall health.